lzenner/mptweaks/mptweaks/readme.mptweaks.english.txt

 HISTORY
 ------------------------------------------------------------------------
 * v1 - initial public release
 * v1.1 - simplification of region script, bug fix for long area names and added a variable check before allowing the transfer
+* v2 - implemented Designated tags in the TP2 file and added a new component (Pause game when NPCs turn hostile during dialogue)

 ------------------------------------------------------------------------
 LEGAL INFORMATION